 - Analgesia if required

-The options for long term anticoagulation in VTE are warfarin, a NOAC or LMWH.
+The options for long-term anticoagulation in VTE are a DOAC, warfarin or LMWH.

 Continue anticoagulation for:

-- 3 months if there is an obvious reversible cause (then review)
+- 3 months with a reversible cause (then review)

 - Beyond 3 months with unprovoked PE, recurrent VTE or an irreversible underlying cause (e.g., thrombophilia)